pyrogn/HiveHelper_on_PySpark/README.md

 # HiveHelper_on_PySpark
- Very specific, but time-saving library
+ A very specific, but time-saving library for analyzing Hive tables using PySpark.

+It is tested on
+1. PySpark 3.2.1 and PySpark 3.1.2
+2. Hive 3.1.3

 ## Features